Mock-Pie/mockpie-main/frontend/CLEANUP_SUMMARY.md

 # Frontend Code Structure Cleanup Summary

 ## Overview
-This document summarizes the comprehensive cleanup and restructuring of the MockPie frontend codebase to improve maintainability, reusability, and developer experience.
+This document summarizes the comprehensive cleanup and restructuring of the PresentAI frontend codebase to improve maintainability, reusability, and developer experience.

 ## Issues Identified and Resolved